new-village/JapaneseDatetime/README.md

 `%Y`, `%m`, `%d`, `%B`, etc.: [Standard datetime format](https://docs.python.org/3/library/datetime.html#format-codes) specifiers.

 ## Limitation
-- **Supported Eras**: The library supports Meiji (from September 8, 1868) onwards.
-Eras prior to Meiji are not supported.
+- **Supported Eras**: The library supports Reiki (from October 3, 715) onwards.
+Eras prior to Reiki are not supported.
-- **Date Range**: Parsing and formatting are limited to the supported eras (Meiji, Taisho, Showa, Heisei, and Reiwa).
 - **Future Eras**: The library does not account for hypothetical future eras not explicitly defined in the eras list.
-- **Locale Considerations**: Month names and other locale-specific strings are in English.
-Localization for other languages is not provided.
+- **Conversion rule of abbrivation Era**: When converting from abbreviated era names (such as Rei, Hei, or R, H) to a date-time format, duplicate initial letters may exist among era names.
+In cases of duplication, the conversion defaults to the newer era.

 ## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements.

+## Reference

+The era conversion in this library is based on the [List of Japanese Eras on Wikipedia](https://ja.wikipedia.org/wiki/%E5%85%83%E5%8F%B7%E4%B8%80%E8%A6%A7_(%E6%97%A5%E6%9C%AC).

 ## License